lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-81"></a>

 POc _&ast;qauR_ appears to have been the general term for bamboos, with a number of more specific terms also reconstructable (ch.l3, [§3.1](../contributions/3-3#s-3-1) ).
 [Kwa'ioloa and Burt](../sources/KwaioloaandBurt2001) ([2001](../sources/KwaioloaandBurt2001)) use the descriptive term _fiʔi-rū_ 'clumps' or 'plants which grow as several stems', or more narrowly _fiʔi-rū ne?e kasiruʔa kī_ 'clumps which are sectioned' to represent a group of plants including bamboos which have similar growth patterns and uses.
-In Kwara'ae _kaʔo_ 'bamboo, Nastus obtusus' is called 'proper bamboo', but this term does not appear to be used as a generic for all bamboos (outside of Kwa'ioloa and Burt's book).
+In Kwara'ae _kaʔo_ 'bamboo, _Nastus obtusus_' is called 'proper bamboo', but this term does not appear to be used as a generic for all bamboos (outside of Kwa'ioloa and Burt's book).
 In Wayan Fijian, bamboos and reeds are included in the _ō_ 'grasses' taxon.
 But there is no clear evidence that bamboos were considered part of any larger category that can be reconstructed for POc.

 It is unclear how pandanus were classified by POc speakers.
 In Kwara'ae, pandanus are considered to be part of the larger category of _fiʔi-rū_ 'clumps', whereas in Wayan Fijian pandanus are considered part of the _kai_ 'trees and shrubs' taxon.
-In [ch.11, §2.5](../contributions/3-11#s-2-5) Ross reconstructs a number of terms for different types of pandanus and suggests that _&ast;padran_ 'coastal pandanus, Pandanus tectorius' was also the generic term for pandanus.
+In [ch.11, §2.5](../contributions/3-11#s-2-5) Ross reconstructs a number of terms for different types of pandanus and suggests that _&ast;padran_ 'coastal pandanus, _Pandanus tectorius_' was also the generic term for pandanus.
 This is supported most strongly by Carolinian where the reflex of _&ast;padran_, _fāṣ_ is the generic term for pandanus (Jackson & Marek 1991: 59).
 Thus it seems likely that pandanus in POc were either: (a) usually known by their individual names and were unaffiliated primary taxa; or (b) were classified as a distinct taxon known as _&ast;padran_ 'pandanus (generic)'.

 A number of modern Oceanic languages have a category of plants that is glossed as 'weeds', as can be seen from the following list.
 In a number of languages, including Poeng, Gela and Kwara'ae this category appears to denote plants growing unwanted in garden plots.
 However, these categories do not have cognate labels.
 POc _&ast;talu(n)_ 'old garden, fallow land, land returning to secondary growth' ([vol.1, ch.5, §3.2](../contributions/1-5#s-3-2)) may have denoted land with this type of vegetation, but a term for the vegetation itself does not appear to be reconstructable.